 Rides at Riverbanks Zoo

 Spots & Stripes Railroad: This fun passenger train ride is great for young kids and is located in a wooded area near the Riverbanks Farm.
 Even if you don’t ride, it’s fun for kiddos to watch it drive around!

 Endangered Species Carousel: The carousel has been a fixture at the Riverbanks zoo since its early days and is still a blast for kids to enjoy.

-Sky-High Safari: If you are into heights and ropes courses, this attraction is for you.
-Near the giraffe exhibit, you will find this structure stretching several stories into the air to give you an adventure and a birds-eye view of the zoo.
+Sky-High Safari: If you are into heights and ropes courses, this attraction near the giraffes is for you!
+Here you will find a structure stretching several stories into the air that gives you an adventure and a birds-eye view of the zoo.